jo-pol/MAE-gf/Spiders.md

 ![Spider with eye](https://github.com/MAETempels/MAE-gf/blob/master/images/gf%20spin%204g.png)
 > [4x2 legs][sh2], [4x3 legs][sh3], [4x4 legs][sh4]

-Please note: to get a clear eye in te middle, the stitches in the eye of the spider have to be chosen like the example for the 4x3 legged spider.
+Please note: to get a clear eye in te middle, the stitches in the eye of the spider have to be chosen like the example for the 4x3 legged spider: `A5=ctclctc E5=ctcrctc`.

 ## Spiders in a square
 Mrs. Whiting's [index][WI] nrs G2 and H2.